VISION AND MISSION

-Christy is a Senior at FGCU majoring in Biology with a Pre-Professional concentration.
-On campus, she also serves as Vice-President of the Asian American Student Union, which she co-founded last year.
-She has also been active in Dr. Lyndsay Rhodes' research lab where she studies essential oils and their roles as anti-cancer treatments in breast cancer cells.
-She ultimately plans to pursue dental school upon graduating with her B.S. in Biology .
+Mirtha is a Senior at FGCU majoring in Biology with a Pre-Professional concentration.
+On campus, she is a member of Trio Student Support Services.
+She has also been active in Dr. Kerry Lee research lab where she studies how detecting Salmonella spp. directly from a food source can reduce bacterial transmission and agricultural product loss.
+She ultimately plans to pursue medical school upon graduating with her B.S. in Biology .